Mykhaylo Basarab

-Mykhaylo Basarab (born March 28, 1988) is a Ukrainian footballer.
+Mykhaylo Basarab (born March 28, 1988) is a former Ukrainian footballer and was the manager of Skala 1911 Stryi.

 Playing career

 Basarab began playing football in 2005 with FC Chornohora Ivano-Frankivsk in the Ukrainian Second League.
 In 2006, he made the jump to the Ukrainian First League with FC Spartak Ivano-Frankivsk.
 After his brief stint in the First League he would have several stints in the Second League with FC Podillya Khmelnytskyi, FC Naftovyk Dolyna, FC Karpaty Yaremche, FC Nyva-V Vinnytsia, and FC Skala Stryi.
 He returned to the First League in the 2011/2012 season on a loan deal to FC Lviv.
 Then finished off his career in Ukraine with PFC Nyva Ternopil, and FC Karpaty Broshniv-Osada.
 In 2015, he went abroad to play with Toronto Atomic FC in the Canadian Soccer League.

+Managerial career

 In 2018, he was named executive director for FC Naftovyk Dolyna.
+Basarab was named the interim manager for Skala Stryi in 2023.
+Shortly after he was made the permanent manager for Skala.
+He was dismissed from his managerial position on September 19, 2024.